 Good quality compass with built-in declination adjustment, and both topographic and interpretive maps.
 An electronic GPS device only in addition to a compass and map (technology can and often does fail!).

-Fully charged cell phone with extra batteries and a two-way family radio system (FRS).
-A Personal Locator Beacon such as a Spot is also recommended.
+Fully charged cell phone with extra batteries or a two-way family radio system (FRS).
+A Personal Locator Beacon such as a Garmin InReach or Spot is also recommended.

 Feel free to like and follow our Facebook page for more hiking inspiration.